- Program Code:3427

 |ETEC-222||Applications with Microcontrollers|

-Qualified graduates may be eligible to participate in an articulated program with select universities.
+Qualified graduates may be eligible to participate in an articulated program with select partner institutions.
 These partnerships will allow you to apply academic credit towards further study.
-The Biomedical Engineering Technology (Fast Track) program's educational partner is:

 The training offered in this program will further help you to advance your career by making you eligible for Certified Engineering Technologist (CET) and Certified Biomedical Engineering Technologist (CBET) certifications.